 Kansas does not have a paid annual leave law that applies generally to private employees.

-Kansas employers must pay a minimum wage of at least $7.25 an hour, effective January 1, 2010.
+Kansas employers must pay a minimum wage of at least $7.25 an hour, as of January 1, 2020.

 Kansas does not have a meal breaks law that applies generally to private employers.
 However, certain private employers are covered by the applicable federal law governing meal and rest breaks.

 Employers must provide leaves of absence to employees for childbearing.
 Employers can’t treat employees disabled by pregnancy or childbirth differently with regard to commencement and duration of leave, accrual of seniority and other benefits, and payment under any health, temporary disability insurance, or sick leave plan from any other temporarily disabled employees.

 Employees must be allowed up to two consecutive hours of paid time off from work to vote in an election.
 However, if polls are open outside an employee’s working hours, the employee must only be allowed leave that provides at least two consecutive hours when added to the employee’s non-working hours.
 An employer may specify the hours an employee may leave work to vote, but may not designate the employee’s lunchtime for voting.